 When it comes to planting grass seed, the right timing is of the essence.
 It significantly affects germination since a soil temperature of 8-10°C or higher is necessary.
 So, planting in the middle of winter is impractical in the UK as the soil is below the optimal germination temperature.

-What month do you plant grass seed in the UK?
+So, what month do you plant grass seed in the UK?

 The best time to plant grass seed in the UK is during late spring or early autumn, particularly in April through May and September through October.
 Early autumn is preferred for its warm soil from summer and increased rainfall, aiding new grass growth without the need for extensive watering.